sgl-project/sglang/docs/references/contributor_guide.md

 If you want to contribute but don’t have a specific idea in mind, start by picking up issues labeled [“good first issue” or “help wanted”](https://github.com/sgl-project/sglang/issues?q=is%3Aissue+label%3A%22good+first+issue%22%2C%22help+wanted%22).
 These tasks typically have lower complexity and provide an excellent introduction to the codebase.
 Feel free to ask questions or request clarifications in the corresponding issue threads.

 Thank you again for your interest in SGLang!
-If you have any questions along the way, feel free to open an issue or start a thread[in our slack channel](https://join.slack.com/t/sgl-fru7574/shared_invite/zt-2um0ad92q-LkU19KQTxCGzlCgRiOiQEw).
+If you have any questions along the way, feel free to open an issue or start a thread in our [slack channel](https://join.slack.com/t/sgl-fru7574/shared_invite/zt-2um0ad92q-LkU19KQTxCGzlCgRiOiQEw).
 Happy coding!